Alphonsus411/pCobra/docs/README.en.md

 # Project Structure

-The project is organized into the following folders and modules:
+The project is organized into the following folders:

-- `src/pcobra/`: Contains the Python logic of the project.
+- `src/pcobra/`: Package source code.
+- `docs/`: Project documentation.
+- `tests/`: Automated tests.
+- `examples/`: Usage examples.
-- `frontend/`: Interface tools such as the VS Code extension.
+- `extensions/`: Official extensions such as the VS Code plugin.
-- `frontend/` and `build/`: Folders where the documentation is generated and stored.
-The file `frontend/arquitectura.rst` describes the internal structure of the language.
+- `scripts/`: Utility scripts.
+- `notebooks/`: Interactive notebooks.
+- `docker/`: Container configuration files.
-- `tests/`: Unit tests to ensure correct behaviour of the code.
+- `binder/`: Files to launch the project on Binder.

-- `README.md`: Project documentation.
-- `requirements.txt`: File in the repository root that lists the project dependencies.
-- `pyproject.toml`: Defines dependencies in the ``project.dependencies`` and ``project.optional-dependencies`` sections.
-These root-level files are the single source of dependencies.
+The root-level `requirements.txt` and `pyproject.toml` files define the project dependencies.

 # Supported tools and scripts

 The project officially supports:

 - `Makefile` to automate common tasks such as `make install`, `make test` and `make clean`.
-- `run.sh` to run Cobra using variables defined in `.env`.
+- `scripts/run.sh` to run Cobra using variables defined in `.env`.
-- `install.sh` to set up the development environment.
+- `scripts/install.sh` to set up the development environment.
 - Helper scripts in `scripts/`.
 - Docker configurations in `docker/`.